 Marine Biology is a one-semester survey class in which students will learn about ocean life, the ocean floor, seawater, marine plants and animals, marine ecology, shoreline biology, and marsh/estuary biology.
-Students will spend a significant portion of time in the laboratory, as well as attending several off campus activities that investigate our local environment, ecology, and area science labs and research facilities..
+Students will spend a significant portion of time in the laboratory, as well as attending several off campus activities that investigate our local environment, ecology, and area science labs and research facilities.
+This course is highly recommended for students interested in pursuing college study in the sciences.